-If you're a crochet designer (or a knit designer) who is ready to release a new pattern into the wild, I'd love to help you by tech editing it.
+If you're a crochet or knit designer who is ready to release a new pattern into the wild, I'd love to help you by tech editing it.

-I love offering my tech editing skills to crochet designers looking to make sure that their pattern is easy to read and free from errors before publishing.
-In my 20+ years of crocheting, I've encountered several patterns that have had errors in them, and I'd like to lend a hand to make your patterns the best they can possibly be.
+I love offering my tech editing skills to designers looking to make sure that their pattern is easy to read and free from errors before publishing.
+Whether you're a beginning or experienced designer, I'm happy to help you put the finishing touches on your patterns.

-The clients I have worked with have been very happy with my work.
-I have extensive experience in crocheting hundreds of different patterns, and am fluent in the language of crochet.
-As a blogger and website copywriter with a degree in broadcast communications, I'm proficient in editing text so it is both easy to read and properly communicates the directions written by the designer.
+Since 2018, I have tech edited hundreds of crochet and knit patterns for independent designers and pattern publications.
+With a degree in broadcast communications, I'm proficient in editing text so it is both easy to read and properly communicates the directions written by the designer.
 I am also a HUGE math nerd who loves to wind down with difficult math puzzles (seriously...it relaxes me), so I'm more than comfortable double checking that your math is correct.
-There have been times in the past where I've crocheted a pattern either as a tester or a customer and have provided detailed notes on corrections I would recommend for the designer.
-Additionally, I've designed many patterns of my own (some published already, some in the hopper), and I try my best to be explicit in my writing to make the crochet experience for others as great as it can be.
+Additionally, I've designed many patterns of my own and I try my best to be explicit in my writing to make the making experience for others as great as it can be.

-While I'm most proficient in crochet, I am offering my tech editing services for both knit and crochet.
-My specialty is afghans, accessories (shawls, scarves, hats, etc.), and other home decor.
-Depending on the complexity of the sweater, I may be up for that as well.
+While I'm most proficient in crochet, I am also experienced with knit tech editing.
+My specialty is wearable and home accessories (afghans, pillows, shawls, scarves, hats, etc.).
+Depending on the complexity of the sweater or top, I may be up for that as well.
 While I am able to read and work off of both US and UK terminology, I am only working with US terminology right now.
 I also prefer to work with PDF's, but may also work with Word documents if requested.

 What you can expect from me